 Second, at that hearing, the normal rules of evidence do not apply.
 Both parties may offer hearsay evidence, as long as it is reliable.
 Next, the court considers a number of factors to determine what to do if the person is released:

 Additionally, a judge will make a decision.
-The defendant will be:
+The defendant will either be:

 Lastly, the judge will find: